Elizabeth Farren: Retirement and later life

 Farren reportedly had an affair with Anne Seymour Damer.

+Lady Derby died on 23 April 1829 at Knowsley Park, Lancashire.

 Portraits

 A life-size portrait of her by Sir Thomas Lawrence, now in the Metropolitan Museum of Art, was shown at the Royal Academy annual exhibition in 1790.
 Another portrait of her was in the Mathews collection in the Garrick Club c.
 1900.

 [Works cited; Memoirs of the Present Countess of Derby, late Miss Farren, by Petronius Arbiter, esq., London, quarto, n.d.
 (1797); The Testimony of Truth to the Exalted Merit, or a Biographical Sketch of the Countess of Derby, London, quarto, 1797 (a reply to the preceding); John Genest, Account of the English Stage; Monthly Mirror, April 1797; Thespian Dictionary; Tea-Table Talk, by Mrs. Mathews, 1857.]